Managing a Cluster

 Cluster Overview

-Tabs below the cluster header provide quick access to information about the state of your cluster:
+The tabbed browser on the Cluster tab provides quick access to information about the state of your cluster:

 • Select the Overview tab to view information about the cluster, and the databases currently deployed on the cluster.
 Detailed information about the cluster's nodes is displayed below.
 Click on an icon in the Database pane to navigate to detailed information about the selected database.